paxel/tool-shed/README.md

 Q: Why use this anyway?
 I can just use a single Threaded Executor in the Bunny.
 A: Yes, but if you have 1_000_000 Bunnies, you peak at 1 mio Threads.
 Good bye.
+Q: I can use Virtual Threads now
+A: Damn. you're right.
+This thing is outdated!

 Q: Well I could use a limited ExecutorService and limit it to 20.
 A: Yes, but then one bunny is hopping concurrently up **and** down.
 Good bye.